Grand Theft Auto: Vice City: Ports

-A core team of six fans reverse-engineered the game and released it as an executable in December 2020, having worked on it since May; titled reVC, the project allows the game to be unofficially ported to platforms such as Nintendo Switch, PlayStation Vita, and Wii U. Take-Two issued a DMCA takedown for the project in February 2021.
+A core team of six fans reverse-engineered the game and released it as an executable in December 2020, having worked on it since May; titled reVC, the project allows the game to be unofficially ported to platforms such as the Nintendo Switch, PlayStation Vita, and Wii U. Take-Two issued a DMCA takedown for the project in February 2021.
 In April, Theo, a New Zealand-based developer who maintained a fork of the source code, filed a counter-notice on GitHub, claiming that the code does not contain any original work owned by Take-Two; per DMCA rules regarding disputes, Theo's content was restored after two weeks.
 On 10 June 2021, the team behind reVC filed a counter-notice; per DMCA rules regarding disputes, the source code was restored after two weeks.
 In September 2021, Take-Two filed a lawsuit in California against the programmers, asserting that the projects constitute copyright infringement.

+A team of Russian modders released an unofficial port of the game to Grand Theft Auto IV's engine in January 2025, aiming to address perceived issues with The Definitive Edition.
+A DMCA complaint by Take-Two resulted in the deletion of the mod's trailer and YouTube channel, though some journalists noted the 2022 decree protecting Russian companies from copyright enforcement by Western firms (as a result of the Russian invasion of Ukraine) may shield the mod and team from legal action by Take-Two.
+Vice City's technical director, Obbe Vermeij, defended Take-Two's decision, opining that the mod "directly competes" with The Definitive Edition, though he acknowledged the takedown "would be easier to swallow if [Rockstar] produced competent re-masters".